Atheer2104/Motivational-Video-Player-Public/README.md

 # Motivational-Video-Player-Public

-## This is project is conisdered done but it still has way to go to become a fullfledged app
+## This is project is conisdered done but it still has way to go to become a fullfledged app, note code is private

 # Goal of the project
 The project was intended to be my first app uploaded to the app store but I didn't upload it in the end, because I thought it lacked a key feature that would make the app not as valuable as I intended it to be in my opinion.